Buying a Thickness Planer

 So what should you look for when buying a thickness planer for your workshop?
 Much of my advice is similar to items and features that I mentioned in the above section on power jointers, so be sure to read that section.
 And yes, you can buy an older planer (like the planer in the photo above), but it will require more maintenance, and won’t have a spiral cutterhead.
 If you can find a great deal on a vintage or newer used thickness planer, and you don’t mind doing mechanical work, then go for a used thickness planer.
 But if you prefer to make furniture rather than figuring out machinery, then just buy a new thickness planer.
 Below I’ll mention some other features to consider when buying a thickness planer:

 I have owned multiple thickness planers over the years, and prefer the larger, stand-alone thickness planers as opposed to the benchtop thickness planer models.
-Yes, the benchtop models are more affordable, but they also don’t have nearly the support, the power, the capacity, or other features that the larger models have:
+Yes, the benchtop models are a lot more affordable, but they also don’t have nearly the support, the power, the capacity, or other features that the larger models have.

 Thickness Planer Capacity